getpelican/pelican-plugins/Readme.rst

 Pelican Link Class        Set class attribute of ``<a>`` elements according to whether the link is external or internal

-pelican-toc               Generates a Table of Contents and make it available to the theme via article.toc

 Pelican Page Hierarchy    Creates a URL hierarchy for pages that matches the filesystem hierarchy of their sources

 Pelican Page Order        Adds a ``page_order`` attribute to all pages if one is not defined.

-Pelican comment system    Allows you to add static comments to your articles
+pelican-toc               Generates a Table of Contents and make it available to the theme via article.toc

 Pelican Vimeo             Enables you to embed Vimeo videos in your pages and articles